ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 ```

 - Note: this Snakemake workflow uses a `checkpoint` because we do not know
-ahead of time how many read group level unmapped read FASTQs will be
+ahead of time how many read group level unmapped read FASTQs need to be
-generated from unmapped read GDC BAMs.
-So the dry run job stats above do
+generated from mixed PE/SE or mixed read length unmapped read GDC BAMs.
+Therefore the dry run job stats above do not reflect these additional jobs
-not reflect these additional jobs determined at runtime and re-evaluation
+determined dynamically at runtime and re-evaluation of the workflow DAG.
-of the workflow DAG.
-As of GDC Data Release v40 there were `82` mixed PE/SE
+As of GDC Data Release v40 there were `82` mixed PE/SE or mixed read length
-or mixed read length TCGA BAMs resulting in `3,199` additional read group
+TCGA BAMs requiring splitting into `3,198` read group level FASTQs,
-level FASTQs, a total number of FASTQs processed through the pipeline of
+resulting in a total `13,954` FASTQs processed through the pipeline and
-`13,955`, and `94,679` total jobs.
+`94,679` total jobs.

 ## Execution